 About me

-Driven by a strong commitment to tackling climate change, the most pressing issue for all living species, I am focused on understanding how the human body will respond to these environmental challenges in the decades ahead.
-I am a post-doctoral researcher at the Human Integrative environmental physiology lab (Montreal Heart Institute) and I am also affiliated to the Department of Kinesiology and Physical activity Sciences at the University of Montreal.
-My research focuses on how vulnerable populations physiologically and perceptually react to heat exposure, utilizing home-based monitoring and environmental simulations in a chamber.
+Driven by a deep personal commitment to mitigate and adapt to climate change, I am dedicated to exploring how the human body will respond to these environmental challenges in the coming decades.
+I am a postdoctoral researcher at the Montreal Heart Institute in the laboratory of Human Integrative environmental physiology lab under the guidance of Pr.Daniel Gagnon.
+I am also affiliated to the Department of Kinesiology and Physical activity Sciences at the University of Montreal.
+My research investigates how vulnerable populations physiologically and perceptually react to heat exposure, utilizing home-based monitoring and lab-based protocol using heat simulations in a climatic chamber.

 Learn more about my research interests in publications.